 Regional District Participating Area Approval

-All regional district service establishing bylaws and most loan authorization bylaws require some form of participating area approval before they may be adopted.
+Almost all regional district service establishing bylaws and most loan authorization bylaws require some form of participating area approval before they may be adopted.

 'Participating area' refers to the municipality, electoral area, or Treaty First Nation (if applicable) that is the participant in a regional district service.
 Participating area approval may be obtained in one of four ways, depending on the type of participant (e.g. municipality, electoral area, or Treaty First Nation) and the nature of the service: